xinsnake/udemy-assets/apache-spark-streaming-with-python-and-pyspark/README.md

 2. Navigate to `~/apache-spark-streaming-with-python-and-pyspark/environment` folder
 3. Execute `docker-compose up -d`, and wait for it to complete
 4. Navigate to http://172.28.4.4:8888 , and work in the `~/apache-spark-streaming-with-python-and-pyspark/environment/data` directory for your notebooks
+5. Download the source code for the course and save it in the above folder will allow you to follow the course
+6. If you need to install extra python packages, just open a terminal on the web page and execute `pip3 install some-package`